 Pakistan: Visió econòmica i política

-The share of foreign trade in Pakistan's GDP continues to be low, at 29% (World Bank, latest data available).
 Despite economic and political difficulties, Pakistan has taken steps to liberalise its trade and investment framework as part of commitments made with the WTO, IMF and the World Bank.
-Textile products accounted by far for the largest share of exports (around 60%, mostly comprising linen, clothing and cotton), followed by rice (9.4%).
-In regards to imports, the largest item was petroleum products, followed by palm oil, telephones and ferrous waste (Comtrade).
+Nevertheless, the share of foreign trade in Pakistan's GDP continues to be low, at 27% (World Bank, latest data available).
+Textile products account by far for the largest share of exports (around 60%, mostly comprising linen, clothing and cotton, making the country the 9th textile exporter in the world), followed by rice (4.877 million tons, valued at USD 2.51 billion in FY2022).
+In regards to imports, the largest items are petroleum products, followed by palm oil, telephones and coal (Comtrade).

-The United States is the top destination for Pakistani exports (18.6%, mainly textile), followed by China (8.4%), the United Kingdom (7.8%), and Germany (6.3%).
-China is by far the largest supplier of goods and services in Pakistan (27.3%), followed by the United Arab Emirates (9.8%), the United States (5.6%), Indonesia (5.3%), and Saudi Arabia (4.1%).
-The free trade agreement (FTA) with China has been detrimental to Pakistani manufacturing exports, which have declined continuously in recent years, and local businesses worry the completion of China–Pakistan Economic Corridor would further increase the share of Chinese products in the domestic market.
-As talks with the GCC stalled, Pakistan is now pursuing individual trade agreements with Saudi, the UAE and Oman.
-Moreover, Pakistan and Qatar have agreed in principle on a preferential trade agreement (PTA) and a free trade agreement (FTA) to enhance bilateral trade.
+The United States is the top destination for Pakistani exports (21.1%, mainly textile), followed by China (10.5%), the United Kingdom (7.3%), and Germany (5.4%).
+China is by far the largest supplier of goods and services in Pakistan (28.3%), ahead of the United Arab Emirates (10.1%), Indonesia (5.8%), the United States (5.3%), and Saudi Arabia (5.2%).
+The free trade agreement (FTA) with China impacted Pakistani manufacturing exports, which have declined in recent years, and local businesses worry the completion of the China–Pakistan Economic Corridor would further increase the share of Chinese products in the domestic market.
+Click here for an overview of Pakistan’s free trade agreements.

 Foreign Trade Values | 2017 | 2018 | 2019 | 2020 | 2021 |